Gibbons-Lab/isb_course_2021/docs/16S/talk.md

 ## Your turn

-What is the relationship between particular *taxa* and the disease state?
+What is the relationship between particular *taxa* and the environment they came from?

 <img src="assets/coding.gif" width="50%">